beckym223/manual_work/E6_long_edited_old.md

 the doctor complaining of myriad ills and says "Doc!
 Make me well, but don't tell me to exercise, lose the hundred pounds that I
-27 Current business capital expenditures may, of course, have some indirect effect on productivity in 2030 if they raise income and hence saving and invest- ment in the years ahead or if they embody new tech- nologies that last until then.
-28Including Eisner and M. I. Nadiri (1968), Eisner (1978), and Chirinko and Eisner (1983).

 ### ---Economics-1989-0-13.txt---